academic-resources/odin/js/flexbox_layout.md

 ### ** Intro :**
 >Floats were never intended for layout, however clever developers found ways in which to use them to create their layouts.
-Having worked with floats you may have noticed some limitations and bugs (clearfix anyone? vertical centering?).** ## Topics:** * How do you define a flex container?
+Having worked with floats you may have noticed some limitations and bugs (clearfix anyone? vertical centering?) :**

+## Topics:** * How do you define a flex container?
 * What items will become a flex-item?
 * Can a flex item also be a flex container?
 * When to use Flexbox?